Work at the Barn Playhouse

 QUALIFICATIONS

-Reports To: Executive Artistic Director and Production Manager
+Reports to: Costume Shop Manager and Production Manager

 RESPONSIBILITIES AND DUTIES

-● Supervision of Sound Intern and Acting Interns working in the Sound Department.
+Supervision of one Costume Intern and Acting Intern working in the Costume Shop.

 QUALIFICATIONS

-Reports to: Costume Shop Manager and Stage Management
+Reports to: Equity Stage Management and Production Manager

 RESPONSIBILITIES AND DUTIES